 - Yoga Teaching Methodology

 An RYS needs to include some guidance on how to create sequences and structure yoga classes.
 While each RYT can develop their own teaching style, certain teaching skills and techniques are expected to be covered in a credentialing program.
 Some trainings may have a certain focus, such as kids yoga or yoga therapy.

 - Anatomy & Physiology

 Understanding how the body moves is important in assisting students with achieving the correct alignment in the yoga postures.
 Becoming a certified yoga instructor should mean that you know enough to teach yoga without putting anybody in a potentially harmful posture.

 - Yoga Philosophy/Ethics/Lifestyle

-This is a broad category and can include topics such as meditation, ayurveda, raw foods, and philosophy.
+This is a broad category and can include topics such as pranayama meditation, ayurvedic health, raw foods, and philosophy.
 It is where students are meant to study the Eight Limbs of Yoga, which includes far more than just the poses and postures that we see in western yoga classes.
 Students will often be required to read ancient text important to yoga history, such as the Yoga Sutras, Hatha Yoga Pradipika, and the Bhagavad Gita.

 Currently, there are no initial visits or observations before becoming an RYS.
 If a school wants to apply, they simply need to submit a copy of their syllabus., which could easily include all of the requirements of a certified yoga school without any accountability attached to it.

-With no in-person visits, it’s hard to really understand the integrity of a teaching program.
+With no in-person visits, it’s hard to really understand the integrity of a training program.

-Even so, the Yoga Alliance currently has more than 90,400 registered yoga teachers and more than 6,200 registered yoga schools.
+Even so, the Yoga Alliance currently has more than 90,400 registered yoga teachers with an RYT certification and more than 6,200 registered yoga schools.
 They are globally recognized and the certifications they give are as well.

 Theoretically, a yoga course in California will be the same (more or less) as a course in India.